mahouboy23/IB-notes/web app.md

     - Input fields for username and password.
     - Validation and authentication through API calls to the backend.
     - Redirect to the Dashboard upon successful login (Teacher Interface, Student Interface, Coordinator Dashboard).
+    - NO registration, the admin are the one to add users.
 - **Structure:**
     - Form component for login fields.
     - Error handling for invalid credentials.